ASHdevelopment/emberDemo/README.md

 1. Use `ash-status-message` to confirm when the edit product feature is successful or has an error.
 Update your acceptance tests!
 1. People are navigating to `sahara.com/prime` for some reason.
 We need a `404` page for our app.

-1. Show the average rating for all products on the main products page.
-Add a unit test for your average logic.
-1. Let's show off the least expensive product overall and the highest rated product that has the lowest price.
-Put these in a component called `product-showcase` at the top of the page.
-Also, it's weird to compare a string of dollars, so turn `price` into a number and add a `transform` to add the dollar sign.
-1. Loading
-1. Add a new route for `warehouses` to display all of our warehouses
-1. Create a Mirage fixture with 5 locations and dislay those locations on the template

 ## Ember Documentation...
 The following is Ember's default documentation, so it has been left in this document.